Buxton: Sport and civic organisations

-The land above the town holds two small speedway stadiums.
+Above the town are two small speedway stadiums.
 Buxton Raceway (formerly High Edge Raceway), off the A53 Buxton to Leek road, is a motor sports circuit set up in 1974, hosting banger and stock car racing, as well as drifting events.
 It was home to the speedway team Buxton High Edge Hitmen in the mid-1990s before the team moved to a custom-built track to the north of the original one.
 The original track at High Edge Raceway was among the longest and trickiest in the UK.
-The new track is more conventional, with regular improvements being made.
+The new track is more conventional, and has been improved a few times.
 Buxton have been competitors in the Conference League.
 Buxton Raceway was due to hold a floodlit 2019 BriSCA Formula 2 World Final.

 Buxton's football club, Buxton F.C., plays at Silverlands and Buxton Cricket Club at the Park Road ground.
 Other team clubs are Buxton Rugby Union and Buxton Hockey Club.
 There are also four Hope Valley League football clubs: Buxton Town, Peak Dale and Buxton Christians play at the Fairfield Centre and Blazing Rag at the Kents Bank Recreation Ground.

 Buxton has two 18-hole golf courses.
 Cavendish Golf Club ranked among the top 100 in England.
 It was designed by the renowned Alister MacKenzie and dates from 1925.
 At Fairfield is Buxton & High Peak Golf Club.
 Founded in 1887 on the site of Buxton Racecourse, it is the oldest in Derbyshire.

 The hillside round Solomon's Temple is a popular local bouldering venue with many small outcrops giving problems mainly in the lower grades.
 These are described in the 2003 guidebook High over Buxton: A Boulderer's Guide.
 Hoffman Quarry at Harpur Hill, sitting prominently above Buxton, is a local venue for sport climbing.

 Youth groups include the Kaleidoscope Youth Theatre at the Pavilion Arts Centre, Buxton Squadron Air Cadets, Derbyshire Army Cadet Force and the Sea Cadet Corps, in addition to units of the Scouts & Guide Association.

 Buxton has three Masonic Lodges and a Royal Arch Chapter, which meets at the Masonic Hall, George Street.
 Phoenix Lodge of Saint Ann No. 1235 was consecrated in 1865, Buxton Lodge No. 1688 in 1877, and High Peak Lodge No. 1952 in 1881.
 The Royal Arch Chapter is attached to Phoenix Lodge of Saint Ann, and bears the same name and number, it being consecrated in 1872.

 Media

-Regional TV news comes from Salford-based BBC North West and ITV Granada, local radio from High Peak Radio on 106.4FM, and BBC Radio Derby on 96.0FM.
+Regional TV news comes from Salford-based BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and the local relay transmitters.

+Local radio stations are BBC Radio Derby on 96.0FM and Greatest Hits Radio Derbyshire (High Peak) (formerly High Peak Radio) on 106.4FM.

+The Buxton Advertiser is the town’s weekly local newspaper.